alexreardon/bind-event-listener/README.md

 target.removeEventListener('click', onClick, options);
 ```

-You need to pass in the same listener _reference_ (`onClick`), otherwise the original function will not unbind.
+2. You need to pass in the same listener _reference_ to `removeEventListener`

 ```ts
 target.addEventListener(